 As a child she lived in Manhattan, Washington DC, and Fort Lauderdale—a mix that likely affected her fondness for cities and interest in the Spanish-speaking world.
 She studied philosophy at Harvard University, where she worked on The Harvard Lampoon, and did her graduate work in Latin American cultural studies at Duke University, where she developed a love for college basketball.

-She is currently Professor of International Affairs and Comparative Literature at Penn State University and director of the Center for Global Studies.
-At Penn State she teaches courses on human rights and world literature, culture and globalization, media studies, global cinema, the cultures of displaced peoples, cultural trade policy, and critical theory.
+She is currently Professor of International Affairs and Comparative Literature at Penn State University and founding director of the Center for Global Studies.
+At Penn State she teaches courses on human rights culture, culture and globalization, media studies, global cinema, the cultures of displaced peoples, cultural trade policy, cross-cultural conflict resolution, and critical theory.
 Click here for her Academics page.
+Click here for her academic bio.

 When she isn’t teaching or lecturing, she is writing.
-She has written three books, co-authored one, and co-edited two.
+She has written three books, co-authored two, and co-edited three.
 She has published over 50 essays in books and journals.
-She also regularly writes for Huffington Post and has had pieces in Alternet, Truthout, The Chronicle of Higher Education, and Counterpunch.
+She regularly writes for [Salon][http://www.salon.com/] and Huffington Post.
+She has also had pieces in Alternet, Truthout, The Chronicle of Higher Education, and Counterpunch.

 One of the great benefits to her work has been the opportunity to travel.
 In 2006 she was the Fulbright Research Chair in Globalization and Cultural Studies at Dalhousie University in Halifax, Nova Scotia, Canada and she also held a Fulbright faculty award in Peru (2003) where she researched Peruvian cinema.
 She has taught in Chile, Germany, and Peru, and has also done research in Argentina, Bolivia, Mexico, Spain, Guatemala, Uruguay, and Costa Rica.